Set up billing for your account

 - You're still charged for user licenses and additional resources used during the current month.

 - Your account won't appear on the Azure Management Portal anymore.

 You can relink your account to another eligible Azure subscription at any time.

 Q: What happens if I cancel my Azure subscription?

-A: Your Visual Studio Online account goes back to the free monthly limits, but you'll keep any purchased user licenses until the next billing cycle.
+A: Your Visual Studio Online account goes back to the free monthly limits, but you'll keep any purchased user licenses until the next month.
 Your account stays linked to your subscription until you unlink your account or until your account unlinks automatically when your subscription becomes disabled.

 Q: What happens if my Azure subscription becomes disabled?